 A Conspiracy Theory is a belief that suspects an abuse of power over the people has taken place in an event or set of circumstances, that is the result of covert operations by a secret group of influential people or organizations.

-This phrase conspiracy theory did not even exist in the American lexicon until 1964, which is the year that JFK was shot and was created as a catchall for the criticism's of the Warren commissions conclusion about the Kennedy assassination.
+This phrase Conspiracy Theory did not even exist in the American lexicon until 1964, which is the year that JFK was shot and was created as a catchall for the criticism's of the Warren commissions conclusion about the Kennedy assassination.

 Initially, this term was not viewed in such a negative light but is now reflected as a cultural weakness in American society for carrying a tone of government distrust and is considered to be a symptom of impaired thinking akin to superstition and mental illness.

-What this causes is a position where an uncontrolled emotional response interferes with the ability to reason without bias and thus blindly categorizes all conspiracy theories as ludicrous and insulting, when in fact they are not all that.
-This type of careless and quick dismissal of anti-government suspicions is not an attitude that should be expected from the realm of political opinion and ideology, but critics of conspiracy theories lump together ALL kinds of anti-government intrigues, unsubstantiated claims and suspicions of elite political crimes as far fetched fantasies and destructive of public trust.
+What this causes is a process where an uncontrolled emotional response interferes with the ability to reason without bias, causing thoughts to be technically "Insane" by definition.
+The absence of reason found within this type of emotional response blindly categorizes all conspiracy theories as ludicrous and insulting, when in fact they are not all that.
+A careless and quick dismissal of anti-government suspicions is not an attitude that should be expected from the realm of political opinion and ideology, but critics of conspiracy theories do it anyway by lumping together ALL kinds of anti-government intrigues, unsubstantiated claims and suspicions of elite political crimes as far fetched fantasies and destructive of public trust.

 Conspiracy deniers have taken the term conspiracy theorist for granted, deeming them so far fetched they won’t even go so far as responding to, let alone acknowledge their potential to be true which is actually in direct conflict with American political and legal traditions because political conspiracies in high office, DO actually happen, so if SOME conspiracy theories are TRUE, then it's nonsensical to dismiss all unsubstantiated suspicions of elite intrigue as false by definition.

 From the beginning, Americans were fearful of secret plots by political insiders who would seek to subjugate the constitution.
-They forget that the nation was FOUNDED on a conspiracy theory that detailed the abuse's of the King of England's tyrannical design.
+They forget that the nation was founded on a conspiracy theory that detailed the abuse's of the King of England's tyrannical design.
 What we are seeing now is that scholars and journalists don't even notice that their use of the term to ridicule suspicions of elite political criminality betrays the civic ethos inherited from our nation's founders.
 The constitution was written with consideration of political power being a corrupting influence that had the ability and potential to conspire against the people, so much so, that they believed it was almost inevitable so they explicitly and repeatedly called for popular vigilance against anti-democratic schemes in high office.